Discover the Truth About Watercolors

 Watercolors are very accessible and extremely rewarding, so I’m excited that you decided to take the leap and begin painting in this wonderful art medium.
 I remember how difficult I found watercolors when I first started.
 I would try hard to get the paint to do what I wanted, and ended up pulling my hair out!
 I began to wonder why I couldn’t get the results I hoped for.
 At the time, the internet didn’t exist (yes… I know… old huh?).
 So it was through trial and error that I learned to improve.
 Nowadays it’s so much easier to find help.

-I put together these essential tips in the hope that they’ll avoid you the same frustrations…
+I put together these essential guide in the hope that it’ll avoid you some of the same frustrations…

 Water + Color